Day-by-Day / September 11, 1805

 The Northern Nez Perce Trail

-Lolo Creek, MT After looking for two stray horses, the expedition finally heads up the Indian trail following Travelers’ Rest Creek (present Lolo Creek).
-They stay at an Indian campsite where Indians have stripped bark from ponderosa pine trees to gather food.
+After looking for stray horses, the expedition heads up the Indian trail that follows Travelers’ Rest Creek—present Lolo Creek.
+They come across a painted tree and stay at an Indian campsite where the ponderosa bark has been stripped for food.

 Lolo Creek